src-d/gitbase/README.md

 Also, making it MySQL compatible, we provide the maximum compatibility between languages and existing tools.

 It comes as a single self-contained binary and it can be used as a standalone service.
-The service is able to process local repositories and integrates with existing tools and frameworks to simplify source code analysis at large scale.
+The service is able to process local repositories and integrates with existing tools and frameworks to simplify source code analysis on a large scale.
 The integration with Apache Spark is planned and is currently under active development.

 ## Further reading